wangxintao2002/notes/computer-architecture/Pipelining.md

     - Read After Write: read of x by j occurs before the write of x by i, j would use the old value.
     - Write After Read: read of x by i occurs after the write of x by j, occur when instructions are reordered, never occur the simpe pipeline.
     - Write After Write: write of x by i occurs after write of x by j, occur when instrutions are reordered or when running times vary.

+### Minimizing Data Harzads Stalls by Forwarding
+- The ALU results from both EX/MEM and MEM/WB registers is fed back to ALU inputs.
+The Forwarding logic detects if it needs forwarding, control logic selects the forwarded results as ALU inputs.
+- The forwarded results are first stored in register then feed to the functional units that need them.

+### Data Hazards Requiring Stalls
+- The load instruction has one clock cycle delay that cannot be eliminated by forwarding.
+CPU has pipeline interlock, which detects this hazard and stalls the pipeline until the hazard is clear.

+## Branch Hazards
+- When a branch is executed, it may or may not change the PC to PC + 4.
+The successive instructions are useless work if the branch were taken.
+- There are four static compile time schemes for branch hazards:
+    - Freeze or flush the pipeline: holding or deleting any instructions after branch until branch destination is known.
+    - Treat every branch as not taken: Need to turn the fetched instruction into no-op if the branch is taken.
+    - Treat every branch as taken.
+    - Delayed branch: Put a delayed slot right after the branch, let compiler decide which instruction should be inserted.
+The instruction in the delayed slot will executed whether the branch is taken or not.

+## Reducing the Cost of Branches Through Prediction
+- As pipelines get deeper and the potential penalty of branches(delayed cycles) increases, using delayed branches become insufficient.
+- We need more aggressive techniques for predicting branches.
+- Static Branch Prediction: Use profile information collected from earlier runs to predict branches.
+- Dynamic Branch Prediction: Predict branches dynamically based on program behavior.